azgard88odin/essentialscripts/README.md

     Modify the Port on which you wish to access your webserver - see the firewall rules, the port variable (obviously you can reposition it to the top of the script and replace the '3000' with $port
     Get your WSL IPv4 address (ifconfig || ip a || hostname -I) and enter it in the $remoteport variable and run the addwslsettings.ps1 script
     For security reasons I usually run removewslsettings.ps1 after I no longer need to host the server.

+  ### trustedACL.ps1
+    Usage: trustedACL.ps1
+    Please review the source code and modify as needed.
+This script changes ownership to 'TrustedInstaller'.
+    ** NOTE ** This MUST be run as NT Authority (see #ntshelllive.cmd above) I used this when I was messing around with the ACL on the IntegratedServicesRegionPolicySet.json file (interesting read...) and I needed to fix it to work correctly.